Olga Lounová

 Olga Lounová (born 7 March 1981) is a Czech singer-songwriter, actress, model and rally driver.
 She was born and raised in Osečná (Lázně Kundratice) near the town of Liberec.
-She attended the Jaroslav Ježek Conservatory in Prague studying Musical Theatre and she later received a master's degree in education.
+She attended the Jaroslav Ježek Conservatory in Prague and studied Musical Theatre.
+She later received a master's degree in education.

-Bio
+Singing career

-Before launching her career as a solo artist, Olga was lead singer and founder of the band Blind Angie and Calathea.
+Before launching her career as a solo artist, Lounová was the lead singer and founder of the band Blind Angie and Calathea.
 She then was the winner of the International Music Competition with the song K výškám ("To Heights") in Latvia and a finalist in the competition in Vitebsk, Belarus.

-Her singing career began to soar in 2010 with the release of the song Láska v housce ("Love in a bun")which became the "#1 song of the year" and by her performance as the opening act for PINK.
-In 2011, she released the studio album Rotující nebe ("Rotating sky") and in 2012 she launched her concert tour of Optický klam ("Optical illusion"), which was later released as a double CD/DVD.
+Lounová began to see success in her singing career in 2010 with the release of the song Láska v housce ("Love in a bun").
+The same year, Lounová performed as the opening act for PINK.

+In 2011, she released the studio album Rotující nebe ("Rotating sky").
+The next year, she launched her concert tour of Optický klam ("Optical illusion"), which was later released as a double CD/DVD.

-In 2012 and 2013 she followed this up with the hit single Dál za obzor ("Beyond the horizon") with legendary Czech singer, Karel Gott, and her single Brány svaté ("Holy Gates").
+Lounová released the single Dál za obzor ("Beyond the horizon") with legendary Czech singer, Karel Gott, and her single Brány svaté ("Holy Gates") in 2013.